Hundreds evacuated in Texas after storms leave at least 15 dead

 "The river is going to start to rise again," said Kharley Smith, the Hays County Emergency Management coordinator.
 "It is going to shift the previously inspected debris piles."

-Floods damaged about 4,000 structures and snarled transport in Houston, the fourth most-populous U.S. city, where more than a thousand vehicles were trapped in rising water.
+Floods damaged about 4,000 structures and snarled transport in Houston, the fourth most-populous U.S. city, where more than a thousands vehicles were trapped in rising water.

-The storms dealt a blow to air travel, with nearly 240 flights canceled as of 5:30 p.m.
-(2230 GMT) at airports in Dallas and Houston, among the nation's busiest.
+The storms dealt a blow to air travel in the region with nearly 240 flights canceled as of 5:30 p.m.
+(18:30 EST) at airports in Dallas and Houston, which are among the nation's busiest.

 The National Weather Service issued flash flood watches for parts of North Texas and large sections of Oklahoma.

-Near Dallas, police evacuated people living near a dam that had threatened to burst and told people to move livestock to higher ground.
+Near Dallas, police evacuated people living near a dam that had threatened to burst due to surging floodwaters.
+Water topped the dam and police ordered people living downstream to evacuate and move livestock to higher ground.

 About 11 inches (28 cm) of rain fell in Houston on Monday, while parts of Austin were hit by as much as 7 inches (18 cm).